droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 The revenants then attack.

 In combat, the revenants attack with their longswords as described in <span class="citation">Q13.
 Chapel of Morning (p.
 134)</span>.
-A player with a passive Wisdom (Perception) score of 13 or greater notices that, each time a revenant attacks, its cheeks are streaked with tears.
-In addition, a player who succeeds on a DC 13 Perception check to Sense Motive notices that the revenants don’t appear to be moving of their own volition, but move jerkily, as though the black wires are controlling their movements directly.
+A player who succeeds on a DC 22 Perception check notices that, each time a revenant attacks, its cheeks are streaked with tears.
+In addition, a player who succeeds on a DC 22 Perception check to Sense Motive notices that the revenants don’t appear to be moving of their own volition, but move jerkily, as though the black wires are controlling their movements directly.

-A player can attempt a DC 15 Diplomacy check to convince the revenants to fight back against the wires’ control.
+A player can attempt a DC 24 Diplomacy check to convince the revenants to fight back against the wires’ control.
 The check is made with advantage if the players share that they’ve recovered Argynvost’s skull from Castle Ravenloft and intend to restore it to his mausoleum.
 If the check succeeds, the revenants make attacks and Reflex saving throws with disadvantage, and grant advantage on any attacks made against them.

 When the players defeat the last revenant, it warns them that Commander Horngaard is waiting for them in the cemetery.
 “May the Morninglord protect you," it rasps before collapsing.